openraildata/td-trust-example-python3/README.md

-# Python3/stomp.py TD demo script
+# Python3/stomp.py TD/TRUST demo script
-This is a short demonstration script which outputs C-class messages from Network Rail's TD feed.
+This is a short demonstration script which outputs C-class messages from Network Rail's TD feed, or basic information from the train movements feed.

 ## Setup
 You must [register an account](https://datafeeds.networkrail.co.uk/ntrod/login) for the Network Rail data feeds.
-When your account is active, you can enable the TD feed - log in, go to "my feeds", and click on the "TD" link on the left of the page.
+When your account is active, you can enable the feeds - log in, go to "my feeds", and click on the "TD" link on the left of the page.
 Select "All Signalling Areas" in the "Available" list, move it into "Selected", then save.
+For TRUST, the process is the same, except you'll need to click on "Train Movements", and select "All TOCs".

-Create a file named `secrets.json` in the same directory as `td.py`.
+Create a file named `secrets.json` in the same directory as `main.py`.
 This file should consist of a JSON array containing your registered email and password(_not_ your security token).
 For example, if your email address was "user@example.com" and your password